 You can stop an IRS wage garnishment or bank account levy by agreeing to an installment plan.
 In general, when the IRS garnishes your wages or levies your bank account, they aren’t just trying to secure funds from you: they’re also trying to get in contact with you.
 It’s up to you what your next action is.
 If you communicate with the IRS, send in your tax returns, and begin an installment plan, they will generally cease the garnishment or levy.

-It’s also possible to change jobs to avoid a wage garnishment, but the wage garnishment will eventually follow you.
+It’s also possible to change jobs to avoid wage garnishment, but the wage garnishment will eventually follow you.
 Likewise, while you can open an additional bank account, the IRS is likely to also levy that bank account.
 The IRS has a significant amount of power when it comes to acquiring its tax payments: it’s a better idea to address the situation as soon as possible.
 Often communicating with the IRS, with the help of a tax professional, will be enough to get you some time to get your finances in order.

 Can You Declare Bankruptcy to Get Rid of Back Taxes?

-Declaring bankruptcy is an option to get back taxes help, and there are times when it may make sense.
+Declaring bankruptcy is an option to get back taxes to help, and there are times when it may make sense.
 If you owe a significant tax burden, cannot qualify for a settlement (“offer in compromise”), and wouldn’t be able to make the requested payment plans, declaring bankruptcy will wipe out your tax debts.
 You will need to liquidate many of your assets, but there are some assets that are protected during a bankruptcy (usually your primary home, vehicle, and retirement account).

 Get Back Taxes Help: What’s Next?